-Battaglia served as Co-Producer on the two time Golden Globe nominated film Brothers, starring Tobey Maguire, Jake Gyllenhaal and Oscar winner Natalie Portman.
-The film was directed by six-time Academy Award nominee Jim Sheridan, from a script written by David Benioff (“Game of Thrones”) and was distributed by Lionsgate.
+Battaglia’s first film that he Co-produced in 2009 was nominated for two Golden Globes.
+Directed by six-time Academy Award nominee Jim Sheridan, from a script written by David Benioff (“Game of Thrones”) — “Brothers”, starred Oscar winner Natalie Portman, Oscar nominee Jake Gyllenhaal & Golden Globe nominee Tobey Maguire.
+The film was distributed by Relativity and Lionsgate.
 Battaglia was also a Co-executive producer on the 2009 horror film Kill Theory, directed by producer Chris Moore.

 Matt is often remembered for his memorable role as the fireman Vince, a boyfriend of Lisa Kudrow’s character on NBC’s hit sitcom “Friends”.
-Other notable guest stars in the past 10 months include recent stints on “Mike & Molly”, “The Mentalist”, “The Client List”, “Longmire”, and a pilot for Warner Bros. entitled “Rise”.
-Other shows include two episodes on “24” with Keiffer Sutherland, two episodes of HBO’s “Big Love”, “Shark”, “CSI-NY”, “Bones” and “CSI-Miami” just to name a few.
+Other notable recent guest stars include “Mike & Molly”, “The Mentalist”, “NCIS-LA”, “Hawaii Five-O” and more than 90 other shows.

-Matt Battaglia co-founded “The Mint Jubilee” charity event in memory of his mother Nancy Van Cleve Battaglia whom he lost to cancer in 1993.
-It has successfully raised millions of dollars for cancer patients and has provided financial resources to scientists, cancer centers and hospitals committed to finding cures and controls for cancer.
-The annual black tie gala takes place in Louisville, Kentucky the night before the Kentucky Derby.
-It has become a world class event attracting high profiled celebrities, entertainers and dignitaries from around the globe and was televised worldwide in over 130 countries and over 200 million homes.
+On a personal front, Battaglia co-founded “The Mint Jubilee” charity event in memory of his mother Nancy Van Cleve Battaglia whom he lost to cancer in 1993.
+It became a world class event attracting high profiled celebrities, entertainers and dignitaries from around the globe and was televised worldwide in over 130 countries and over 200 million homes.

-Born in Tallahassee, Florida, Matt grew up in the towns of Tucker and Lithonia, Georgia, two suburbs of Atlanta but his family currently resides in Roswell, Georgia.
-A football scholarship led him to the University of Louisville, where he became an All-American and All-South middle linebacker, leading the nation in tackles his senior year.
-He was team captain his junior and senior year and was voted Most Valuable Player by teammates and coaches.
-Matt played in the N.F.L.
-(Cleveland Browns and Philadelphia Eagles).
+Born in Tallahassee, Florida, Matt grew up in suburbs around Atlanta, Georgia.
+He starred in wrestling & football, received a football scholarship to the University of Louisville, where he became an All-American middle linebacker, leading the nation in tackles both his junior & senior year.
+He was voted team captain and Most Valuable Player by teammates and coaches.
+Battaglia also played in the N.F.L. with the Philadelphia Eagles.